 Safe and effective pain relieving remedies include:

-- Homeopathic Remedies – Topical teething gel or internal teething tablets ease the pain for lots of teething babes – (The recent Hyland’s Teething Tablets recall is nothing to worry about.
-Read more here.)
+- Homeopathic remedies – Teething drops or internal teething tablets ease the pain for lots of teething babes.
 Homeopathic Arnica taken internally facilitates healing.

 - Chinese herbs – Ask your TCM practitioner about kid-friendly formulas such as TenderTeeth by Blue Poppy address the underlying condition causing discomfort and soothe the nervous system naturally.

 - Baby ibuprofen only if absolutely necessary – ie, your baby can't sleep or eat because of the pain.
 NEVER give your baby aspirin, which can cause Reye's Syndrome, and avoid Tylenol because of potential liver toxicity.